Overwatch Contenders: Structure and seasons

 Points are awarded only in Contenders and are based on placements in the tournament.
-First place is awarded 100 points, second is awarded 50 points, third and fourth are awarded 25 points, fifth through eighth are awarded 20 points, and ninth through twelfth are awarded 10 points.
+First place was awarded 100 points, second was awarded 50 points, third and fourth are awarded 25 points, fifth through eighth are awarded 20 points, and ninth through twelfth are awarded 10 points.

 Championship and interregional play

-Each region's playoffs, known as the Contenders Playoffs, is a double-elimination tournament.
+Each region's playoffs, known as the Contenders Playoffs, was a double-elimination tournament.
 The top eight teams, based on points, from each region will qualify for their region's playoffs.
-Each playoff match winner is determined by which team win three maps first until the Grand Finals, which is first-to-four.
+Each playoff match winner was determined by which team win three maps first until the Grand Finals, which was first-to-four.
 The top four teams from Playoffs move on to the next season's Contenders Week 1, while the bottom four teams drop to the next season's Trials Week 1.
-Additionally, the top performers in each regional playoff has the chance to qualify for international events.
+Additionally, the top performers in each regional playoff had the chance to qualify for international events.

 Since 2019, the top teams from the Pacific and Atlantic Conference in each year's first season have competed in double-elimination tournaments, called the Pacific Showdown and Atlantic Showdown, respectively.
 Similarly, at the end of each year's second season, the top teams from the every region compete in The Gauntlet, which consists of group stages culminating in a double-elimination tournament.